SamAgten/devops_template_lab/README.md

 Update our CI workflow so it also runs when a pull request is made.
 You can test this by adding a new feature to the calculator.
 This new feature will allow the calculator to calculate exponentials.
 If you're at all familiar with Node.js, any small change to the codebase will do.
 After you add your feature, create a pull request from your feature branch.
 Make sure the workflow is executed.

 # Continuous delivery
 Add a new workflow to your repository.
 Name it '<your_name>-OpsDev-CD'.
 This workflow will only be started manually.
-The goal of this workflow will be to build a container en push this container to dockerhub (Your boss is a big fan of Docker, in fact, he owns several t-shirts with Docker prints on it).
+The goal of this workflow will be to build a container and push this container to dockerhub (Your boss is a big fan of Docker, in fact, he owns several t-shirts with Docker prints on it).

 ![alt_text](https://i.imgur.com/5STVnt2.png "image_tooltip")
 _What exactly is Dockerhub?
 What can we use it for?
 Document your findings in solutions.md._